-Certain of our Distributions are paid and received by us in United States dollars.
+At this point in time, the majority of our Distributions are paid to us in United States dollars.
 However, our dividends are paid to our Shareholders in Canadian dollars.
-Currently, we have in place currency hedges to manage the risk and economic consequences of foreign currency exchange fluctuations.
+Currently, we have in place currency hedges to manage the risk and economic consequences of foreign currency exchange fluctuations on our monthly cash flows.
 However, the Canadian dollar relative to the United States dollar is subject to fluctuations and the currency hedges are for a limited period of time.
-There can be no guarantee that these hedges will continue to adequately protect against such fluctuations for the long term.
+There can be no guarantee that future hedges will be at rates of USDCAD that fully protect Alaris' cash flows against major fluctuations.
 As such, failure to adequately manage our foreign exchange risk could adversely affect our business, financial condition and results of operation.
-The declining Canadian dollar relative to the US dollar in 2015 has been a net benefit to Alaris.
+In general, where we continue to have a majority of our investments in the U.S., a declining Canadian dollar versus the U.S. dollar is a net benefit to Alaris' monthly cash flows and to the principal value of its investments.